barci2/6.4210-Robotic-Manipulation/README.md

 Additional Visualization can be turned on or off in the constructors of `GraspSelector` and `MotionPlanner` using the `self.visualize` variables.

 Note: if you encounter a bug where the object trajectory prediction system seems to return unreasonable results, read the comment on line 155 in `src/perception.py`.
+There may be a bug in Drake's camera simulator or OpenGL that occurs on some machines.

 ## Discussion of Architecture
  - The program contains 3 core "systems":